Post-acute withdrawal syndrome (PAWS) is a set of symptoms that persist for weeks or even months after you’ve achieved sobriety from a substance.

 Tips to Try at Home

-PAWS should be treated by a professional, but you can take steps to help your brain heal at home.
+PAWS should be treated by a professional, but you can take additional steps to help your brain heal at home.

 Try the following self-care steps: